positron-solutions/dslide/README.md

 `dslide--make-slide` will look in order for the highest precedence setting and then instantiate the class with that value in the slot.

+<a id="org07e5d0e"></a>

+## Display

+How various visual effects are achieved.

+### Hiding

+The slide buffer, being an indirect clone of the base buffer, does not have independent text properties.
+For this reason, overlays are typically used to hide content.

+Most things that are hidden could be once again revealed.
+This is typically accomplished by mutating or deleting the overlay.

+### Animation

+There are currently two animation types, peel and slide-in:

+-   Peel uses an overlay that is removed from the content one character at a time.
+In order to preserve the flow of the obscured contents, such as when doing inline reveal with content after the reveal, the overlay must either match the background color or use the display property.
+-   Slide-in uses an overlay with a `:before-string` text property to insert a newline in order to use the `:line-height` property to slowly remove padding with a timer.

+Peel is the default when an action or slide's `:inline` property is non-nil.
+If multiple actions try to slide in at once, the result will not be good.
+This is visible when combining `dslide-slide-action-every-child` and `dslide-action-item-reveal`

+### Full Screen Images

+These are just image buffers with the mode line turned off.

+<a id="org72f800c"></a>

+## Element Mapping

+Org's Element API is the foundation on top of which dslide is built.
+It's documentation is not currently in a manual.
+Here's the web link: [Org Element API docs](https://orgmode.org/worg/dev/org-element-api.html).
+By using the element parser, we can avoid the issues that plague regex based implementations.
+(The trade-off is more garbage generation.)

+Very frequently, we parse a section of the document and map over elements or headings within.
+This allows us to treat the document or a part of it as a list.
+The mapping functions all eventually delegate to `dslide--map` which itself uses `org-element-map`, narrowed to the targeted region.

+It is very common when writing actions to work on only the section or only the children.
+For this reason, some shortcuts to map the section or children exist.
+Some section actions such as `dslide-action-hide-markup` are almost entirely built `on dslide-section-map`.

+Frequently we are looking for an element before or after a marker, so shortcuts exist for finding the next or previous element.
+Section actions typically use `dslide-section-next` and `dslide-section-previous`.
+Slide actions typically use `dslide-child-next` and `dslide-child-previous` to traverse the child headings.

+Mapping and [progress tracking](#org4867e02) are intimately related.
+Finding the previous or next element is implemented by mapping to find the element beginning before or after a certain point.
+Careful handling of markers and a consistent scheme for sensing progress enable markers in the buffer to act as progress cursors for a variety of actions.

+<a id="org4867e02"></a>

+## Progress Tracking

+Dslide's predecessor, org-tree-slide, frequently used the point to track state.
+This can be fragile and there is also only one point.
+To be more robust when the document is changing out from under us, dslide uses markers.

+Slides keep a reference to the heading in their `:begin` slot and then retrieve it using `org-element-at-point`.
+Actions similarly use a marker in order to keep track of how much of the current heading they have already used.
+For convenience, `dslide-section-next` and `dslide-section-previous` are used to simultaneously find the next element and update the marker, eliminating silly mistakes like forgetting to update the marker.

+There are two schemes in place for tracking progress:

+-   When viewing a sequence of images, we reverse by going back to the previous image rather than re-showing the current image.
+This is the default progress scheme.
+-   When showing and hiding elements, we reverse undoing the most recent work.
+This means hiding the most recently shown or showing the most recently hidden element.
+This is the scheme used when REVERSE-IN-PLACE is non-nil.

+⚠️ This section is fiddly and tricky.
+Put on your smarty hat. 👷

+**Normal Progress**

+In short, find the element beginning after (before in reverse) the marker, move the marker to its beginning, and work on that element.
+If there is no next element, move as far as you can.

+-   The heading always begins before the first element.
+We can reliably position before all elements by putting the marker at the beginning of the heading.
+-   To go forward, we find the first element beginning after the marker and move the marker to its beginning.
+We work on that element.
+It will be skipped if we immediately go backward again.
+-   If there is no next element, we move the marker to the end of the heading, which is after the beginning of the last element.
+-   To go backward, we find the first element beginning before the marker and move the marker to its beginning.
+We work on that element.
+It will be skipped if we immediately go forward again.

+**Reverse In Place Progress**

+If doing work means the next reverse step should undo that work, you need reversing in place.
+We need to slightly tweak our rules to allow two states on each element.
+Since every element ends after it begins, we can reliably use the end and beginning positions to differentiate if we already used an element when going forwards or backwards.

+A very deliberate design choice was to avoid needing to return more than one element from a mapping call.
+This means we always want to find the element we intend to work on e.g. we do not want to find the element to work on and then have to find the next element to update the marker.

+-   To go forward, we find the first element beginning at or after the marker.
+We move the marker to the end of this element and work on this element.
+-   To go backward, we find the first element ending at or before the marker.
+We move the marker to the beginning of this element and work on this element.
+-   Going forward, begin at the beginning of the heading just like normal progress.
+The first element will not be skipped.
+-   Going backward, begin at the end of the heading.
+This is at most the end of the last element, so it won't be skipped.

+☢️ Before these two schemes were developed, some actions were easier to implement one way while others were easier the other way.
+There was much flip-flopping and radiation sickness from broken actions.
+Eventually it was realized that both schemes make perfect sense for the right problems.

+⚠️ Org elements can and do overlap.
+Lists are one such challenge.
+List elements can all end at the same location.
+Naively calling `org-element-at-point` is a bad idea.
+See `dslide-action-item-reveal` for higher level interfaces.

+If you need more states per element, this kind of implicit state tracking is insufficient and you will have to implement state-tracking. ⚠️ Don't use text properties to store state in buffer text since they will persist in the base buffer between presentation starts if not cleaned up.

+<a id="org3e6fb7e"></a>

 # Package Pairings

 These are some packages that are likely to find use alongside dslide.

+<a id="orgc747d0d"></a>

 ## Org Modern

 Bullets and many prettifications of common org markups.
 The markup that you don't hide looks better with org modern.

+<a id="org050dc6d"></a>

 ## Org Appear

 Never worry about turning on pretty links for a presentation.
 Edit them by just moving the point inside.

+<a id="org1bc9f1c"></a>

 ## Master of Ceremonies